The ; keyword

 The @RequireThermalExpansionCoefficientTensor keyword requires the thermal expansion coefficient tensor to be computed by the calling code.
 This generally means that some extra material properties will be introduced and handled by the interface before the behaviour integration.

-The thermal expansion tensor will have the same symmetry than the behaviour.
+The thermal expansion tensor will have the same symmetry as the behaviour.
 For example, for an isotropic behaviour, the thermal expansion tensor will be proportional to the identity.
 For an orthotropic behaviour, the thermal expansion tensor is diagonal and expressed in the material frame.

 @RequireThermalExpansionCoefficientTensor true;